$203,185Average Value$160Average Price per Sq Ft4Homes For Sale

 Lynn View Community Center just south for recreation

 The area is short on parks, but residents can head toward Kingsport for recreation.
-Lynn View Community Center was once a school but now operates basketball and volleyball courts in the former school’s gymnasium, alongside football and baseball fields.
+Lynn View Community Center was once a school but now operates basketball and volleyball courts in the former school’s gymnasium, alongside football and baseball fields and a playground.
+The community center also offers senior activities such as exercise classes and crafting.

 Local residents come out to utilize the walking track at Lynnview Community Center.